awsdocs/amazon-athena-user-guide/doc_source/json-serde.md

  [org\.openx\.data\.jsonserde\.JsonSerDe](https://github.com/rcongiu/Hive-JSON-Serde)

-## Hive JSON SerDe<a name="hivejson"></a>
+## Hive JSON SerDe<a name="hive-json-serde"></a>

-The Hive JSON SerDe is used to process JSON data, most commonly events\.
+The Hive JSON SerDe is commonly used to process JSON data like events\.
 These events are represented as blocks of JSON\-encoded text separated by a new line\.

-You can also use the Hive JSON SerDe to parse more complex JSON\-encoded data with nested structures\.
-However, this requires having a matching DDL representing the complex data types\.
-See [Example: Deserializing Nested JSON](#nested-json-serde-example)\.

-With this SerDe, duplicate keys are not allowed in `map` \(or `struct`\) key names\.
+The Hive JSON SerDe does not allow duplicate keys in `map` or `struct` key names\.

-**Note**
-Replace *myregion* in `s3://athena-examples-myregion/path/to/data/` with the region identifier where you run Athena, for example, `s3://athena-examples-us-west-1/path/to/data/`\.
+The following example DDL statement uses the Hive JSON SerDe to create a table based on sample online advertising data\.
+In the `LOCATION` clause, replace the *myregion* in `s3://myregion.elasticmapreduce/samples/hive-ads/tables/impressions` with the region identifier where you run Athena \(for example, `s3://us-west-2.elasticmapreduce/samples/hive-ads/tables/impressions`\)\.

-The following DDL statement uses the Hive JSON SerDe:

 ```
 CREATE EXTERNAL TABLE impressions (